JetBrains/kotlin-web-site/docs/topics/data-analysis/lets-plot.md

 ### Generate the 2D density plot

-Create a 2D density plot (`geomDensity2D`) with a scatter plot (`geomPoint`) in the background to better visualize the data points and outliers.
-You can use the `scaleColorGradient()` function to customize the scale of colors:
+Using the `Map` from the previous step, create a 2D density plot (`geomDensity2D`) with a scatter plot (`geomPoint`) in the background to better visualize the data points and outliers.
+You can use the [`scaleColorGradient()`](https://lets-plot.org/kotlin/api-reference/-lets--plot--kotlin/org.jetbrains.letsPlot.scale/scale-color-gradient.html) function to customize the scale of colors:

 ```kotlin
 val densityPlot = letsPlot(data) { x = "x"; y = "y" } + ggsize(600, 300) + geomPoint(